-Working with compound IDs and unique constraints
+# Working with compound IDs and unique constraints (/docs/orm/prisma-client/special-fields-and-types/working-with-composite-ids-and-constraints)

-Composite IDs and compound unique constraints can be defined in your Prisma schema using the @@id and @@unique attributes.
+Composite IDs and compound unique constraints can be defined in your Prisma schema using the [`@@id`](/orm/reference/prisma-schema-reference) and [`@@unique`](/orm/reference/prisma-schema-reference) attributes.

-MongoDB does not support @@id
+> **MongoDB does not support `@@id`**<br />

-MongoDB does not support composite IDs, which means you cannot identify a model with a @@id attribute.
+> MongoDB does not support composite IDs, which means you cannot identify a model with a `@@id` attribute.

 A composite ID or compound unique constraint uses the combined values of two fields as a primary key or identifier in your database table.
-In the following example, the postId field and userId field are used as a composite ID for a Like table:
+In the following example, the `postId` field and `userId` field are used as a composite ID for a `Like` table:

 model User {